Handyfff/Factorio-Mod-Updater/README.md

 If any problems, ask me by opening an issue.

 # For OS other than Windows
 Download the FactModUpdt.py from [Releases](https://github.com/Handyfff/Factorio-Mod-Updater/releases) I never used any ther OS besides Windows so edit the mods directory in the script file to whatever your OS has.
-But I'm sure you Linux people will love doing that (No Offense).
+If any errors, Consult ChatGPT or StackOverflow because I can't help you here, sorry.